 Daily boat trips from Windsor, Runnymede, Maidenhead & Hampton Court - group rates for 20 or more...0.21 miles away

-The Wren’s Club, at the Sir Christopher Wren Hotel & Spa, provides a club offering three floors...0.21 miles away
+The Wren’s Club at Sir Christopher Wren Hotel & Spa provides three floors dedicated to health and...0.21 miles away

 Enjoy using excellent equipment and extensive range of services in a brilliantly designed,...0.57 miles away

 Kris Cruisers operates one of the largest fleets of boats on the River Thames with day boats...1.12 miles away

 Windsor Farm Shop